 It is School Board Policy to comply with state and federal laws and regulations.
 This Appendix is prepared by the Administration at the request of the Board to describe protections and procedures relating to students with disabilities under state and federal laws and regulations.
-These protections and procedures under the Individuals with Disabilities Education Act (IDEA) are described in the "Notice of Procedural Safeguards," and under Section 504, in the "\$504/ADA Administrative Procedures and Guidelines."
-Both of these documents can be obtained at any ASD school, from the ASD Special Education Department, or online at the ASD website:
+These protections and procedures under the Individuals with Disabilities Education Act (IDEA) are described in the "Notice of Procedural Safeguards," and under Section 504, in the "§504/ADA Administrative Procedures and Guidelines."
+Both of these documents can be obtained at any ASD school, from the ASD Special Education Department, or online at the Alaska Department of Education & Early Development website: https://education.alaska.gov/sped.